fjarri-attic/oldi-hero-translation/hero_en.md

 And with broad marching steps he headed away along the street leading to the city center and Cadmea, the inner fortress.

 "He remembers," Thelem grunted contentedly, starting to unharness the snorting **[what sound do horses make when they are tired?]** horses.
 "He remembers me, and my brother, and every warrior in person...
 How long ago was it that we raided the Teleboans for the first time, and he still remembers.
 In a word - a hero!
-If he were to tell me: let us go, Thelem, together against the Lapiths [7] - I would go!
+If he were to tell me: let us go, Thelem, together against the Lapiths[^7] - I would go!
 I swear by Zeus of Dodona, I would go!
 He says my brother will be back by noon... oh, we're going to get drunk on the undiluted one!

+[^7] One of the tribes descended from the titans; the tree people. **Not sure where Oldi got that from, they can be kind of traced to titans, but "tree people" is mentioned nowhere**

 "Who was that anyway, uncle?" the youth brought up, but Nasal did not hear him, immersed in joyful dreams about the upcoming drinking bout.

 "It was Amphitryon," Philid, who came down from the wall, answered instead of Thelem.
-"Amphitryon Perseid [8], a friend of Basileus Creon and the pride of all Hellas.
+"Amphitryon Perseid[^8], a friend of Basileus Creon and the pride of all Hellas.
 Got it, you ignoramus?"

+[^8] Perseid is a descendant of Perseus, in this case a grandson (cf. Zeus Kronid (son of Kronos), Autolycus Hermesid **or Hermid?** (son of Hermes) etc).
+Sometimes the ending "ad" was used (Aload, Heliad etc).

 "Got it," the youth nodded.
 "Amphitryon Perseid, the pride of Hellas.
 The one who married his own niece, and then killed his father-in-law with a club.
 What's not to get - the pride, and in general..."